 - Use the online Visa supplier locator tool.
-Visa is the only one of the major card networks that provides a searchable public directory of merchants and their MCCs.
+Visa is the only one of the major card networks that provide a searchable public directory of merchants and their MCCs.
 You can use it to look up your most-visited merchants.

 - Review past credit card purchases.
 If you go to your credit card statement, you can look at a purchase category for any credit card transaction.
 You may consider making a small purchase at a retailer as a test to find the MCC of that particular location.

 - Ask an associate at the merchant location.
 A sales clerk or store manager can often provide the store’s MCC.

-Introductory bonus cash back offers are commonly used to attract new credit card customers.
+Introductory bonus cash back credit card offers are commonly used to attract new credit card customers.
 To earn the bonus, new customers have to spend a specified amount on new purchases during a certain period of time.
-It's another way to earn bonus.